 Moira works as a Research Facilitator at NC State University Libraries, connecting faculty and other scholars with the resources needed to support computationally intensive research.
 She has worked in libraries for over fifteen years, most of which has been spent between UNC-Chapel Hill and Duke.
 She is a graduate of UNC-Chapel Hill, and completed an MS in Information Science at UNC-Chapel Hill’s School of Information and Library Science in 2018.
 She has lived in Chapel Hill and Carrboro since 2000.

 Shelley’s professional background has centered around gender equity and violence prevention in the higher education and nonprofit sectors.
 She is a double Tar Heel, having earned both a Bachelor of Science in Psychology and a Master of Public Administration from UNC-Chapel Hill.

 Manager of Individual Philanthropy, Accion International

-In her 25+ years in the non-profit world, Annie has raised major and leadership gifts for environmental, education, and reproductive rights groups.
-At Accion International, she works with major donors to support microfinancing and impact investments for underserved populations around the world.
-Having lived in North Carolina since 2001, Annie’s professional experience includes WUNC Radio, the Southern Environmental Law Center, the North Carolina Outward Bound School, and Ipas.
-She also serves as the Vice President on the Triangle Fly Fishers Board of Directors, and volunteers with the Mayfly Project, and has previously has served on numerous boards including ToxicFree NC, the Escambia Coalition on the Homeless, and the Florida Alliance of Information and Referral Services.
+In her 25+ years with non-profits, Annie has raised major and leadership gifts for environmental, education, and reproductive rights groups.
+At Accion International, she works with major donors to support microfinancing and impact investments for underserved populations worldwide.
+Annie’s professional experience includes WUNC Radio, the Southern Environmental Law Center, NC Outward Bound School, and Ipas.
+She also serves as the Vice President on the Triangle Fly Fishers Board of Directors, volunteers with the Mayfly Project, and has served on the boards of ToxicFree NC and the Escambia Coalition on the Homeless.
 She has a BA in Communications from the University of Illinois and an M.A. in International Communications from the University of West Florida.

 Family Support, Center for Child and Family Health